Butter bell: a favourite kitchen amenity

 Butter has been around for as long as humans have been in the dairy business, but the butter crock contraption is thought to have originated in France in the late-1800s.
 A town by the name of Vallauris in southeastern France takes credit for its birth, while Brittany and Normandy butter aficionados make the same claim.
 It is called variously a butter crock, a butter keeper, pot a beurre or beurrier à l’eau.

 Its simple ingenuity works like this: the bottom chamber is partially filled with fresh water to about a third of its capacity.
-(You can call me a bit precious, but I use spring water, rather than tap water.)
+(You can call me a bit precious, but I guess using “good” water would be important too.)

 The second chamber of my butter keeper is shaped something like half of a very large egg with enough room to stuff into it one stick of butter (what is that, about one-half cup?).
 You pack this chamber very tightly so that there are no gaps and buttery crevasses for air to seep in and do molecular damage.